0x6a69616e/kpsdk-solver/README.md

     protocol: 'https:'
   }],

-  // `load-complete` indicates whether or not to fully load the target page
+  // `load-complete` indicates whether or not to completely load the target page
-  // Kasada endpoint configurations do not need to be specified when this option is enabled
+  // Kasada-protected endpoint configurations do not need to be specified when this option is enabled
   // when disabled, the target page loads with no content 'load-complete': false, // default